anandaverma/esmon/README.md

 >resources folder contains alert folder which further contains alert files (This is very dirty as of now but I am trying to comeup with a better approach)

->resources foloder contains report-subscription folder which contains mail id of all subscriber to respective report
+>resources foloder contains report-subscription folder which contains mail id of all subscriber to respective reports

 ###Running
 compile and generate the jar file.
 Put the resources folder in the same directory.